In growing tide, civilians flee north Gaza or shelter at hospital as Israel, Hamas battle in city

 But the conditions there are also dire.
 Israel has continued to strike what it says are militant targets in the south, but often crushing homes with families inside.

-Aid deliveries into Gaza from Egypt have reached an average of 100 trucks a day, Satterfield said.
+Aid deliveries into Gaza from Egypt have reached an average of 100 trucks a day, the U.S. humanitarian envoy for the war David Satterfield said Thursday.
 Relief workers say that is still far below what is needed.

 The exodus from Gaza City and surrounding areas in the north has picked up in recent days.
 The U.N. said 50,000 people fled south on Gaza's main highway Wednesday.

-Similar-sized crowds streamed out on Thursday, according to an Associated Pres reporter on the scene as they arrived out of the northern zone.
-Shots rang out in the distance and smoke rose from blocks away as families made their way by food with only what they could carry.
+Similar-sized crowds streamed out on Thursday, according to an Associated Press reporter on the scene as they arrived out of the northern zone.
+Shots rang out in the distance and smoke rose from blocks away as families made their way on foot with only what they could carry.
 Others rode on horse-drawn carts.

-The Hamas-run Interior Ministry, which has urged Palestinians to stay in their homes, has told media outlets not to circulate footage of people fleeing.
+The Hamas-run Interior Ministry, which has urged Palestinians to stay in their homes, has told news outlets not to circulate footage of people fleeing.

 A month of relentless bombardment in Gaza since the Hamas attack has killed more than 10,800 Palestinians -- nearly two-thirds of them women and minors, according to the Health Ministry in the Hamas-run territory.
 More than 2,300 others are believed to have been buried by strikes that in some cases have demolished entire city blocks.

 Israeli officials say thousands of Palestinian militants have been killed, and blame civilian deaths on Hamas, accusing it of operating in residential areas and using Palestinian civilians as human shields.
+Hamas has denied this.
 Gaza's Health Ministry does not distinguish between civilians and combatants in its casualty reports.

 More than 1,400 people have died in Israel since the start of the war, most of them civilians killed by Hamas militants during their initial incursion.
 Israel says 32 of its soldiers have been killed in Gaza since the ground offensive began.